learn-co-curriculum/phase-4-nested-resource-routing/README.md

 ```

 Now we need to update our `reviews_controller` to handle the nested resource we
 just set up.
-Notice how now we are dealing with the `reviews_controller` rather
+Notice, in the 'Controller#Action' column, how now we are dealing
-than the `dog_houses_controller`.
-Ultimately, the resource we're requesting is
+with the `reviews_controller` rather than the `dog_houses_controller` for our
-related to reviews, so Separation of Concerns tells us to put that code in the
+nested routes.
+Ultimately, the resource we're requesting is related to reviews,
-`reviews_controller`.
-And, since we already have actions to handle `:show` and
+so Separation of Concerns tells us to put that code in the `reviews_controller`.
-`:index`, we won't be repeating ourselves like we did in the
+And, since we already have actions to handle `:show` and `:index`, we won't be
-`dog_houses_controller`.
+repeating ourselves like we did in the `dog_houses_controller`.

 Let's update `index` to account for the new routes: